AC BTU Calculator: What Size Air Conditioner Do You Need?

 Select your climate zone

 Five climate bands from Very Hot (above 40°C, Gulf states, desert regions) to Cool (below 20°C, UK, northern Europe, Canada).
-Each band uses a different BTU per square foot baseline.
+Each band uses a different BTU per square foot baseline derived from ASHRAE Fundamentals.

 2